Cray-HPE/docs-csm/operations/network/management_network/mellanox/ncns_on_install.md

 dhcp-range=interface:bond0,10.1.1.33,10.1.1.233,10m
 ```

-Here's an example of what the Spine config should be.
+Here is an example of what the Spine config should be.

 Aruba configuration: